The Holy Sacrifice of the Mass

 INFANT/CHILD BAPTISM is celebrated in English on the second Sunday of the month at 1:30 pm.
-There is a preparation class for parents and godparents* on the first Tuesday of the month at 6:00 PM in the Parish Center.
+There is a preparation class for parents and godparents* on the first Tuesday of the month at 6:00 PM in the Chapel.

 Baptism is celebrated in Spanish on the first and third Saturdays of the month at 1:00pm.
 There is a preparation class for parents and godparents* on the third Wednesday of the month at 6:00pm.

 *In compliance with Canon Law requirements, godparents must be Catholics who are sixteen years of age or older, have been confirmed and are living a life in harmony with the faith.
 Godparents who are married must be in a marriage recognized by the Catholic Church.
 Persons who co-habitate illicitly with unrelated persons are not eligible.
 A parent of the person to be baptized is not permitted to be a godparent.
-A baptized non-Catholic may not be godparent but may be a Christian witness when there is a Catholic godparent.
+A baptized non-Catholic may be a Christian witness when there is a Catholic godparent.

 Sacrament of Confirmation